Blue jay: Distribution and habitat

-The blue jay occurs from southern Canada (including the southern areas of provinces from Alberta eastward to Quebec and throughout the Atlantic provinces) and throughout the eastern and central United States south to Florida and northeastern Texas.
+The blue jay occurs from southern Canada and throughout the eastern and central United States south to Florida and northeastern Texas.
 The western edge of the range stops where the arid pine forest and scrub habitat of the closely related Steller's jay (C. stelleri) begins, generally in the eastern foothills of the Rocky Mountains.
 Recently, the range of the blue jay has extended northwestwards so that it is now a rare but regularly seen winter visitor along the northern US and southern Canadian Pacific Coast.
-As the two species' ranges now overlap, C. cristata may sometimes hybridize with Steller's jay.
+As the two species' ranges now overlap, C. cristata may sometimes hybridize with Steller's Jay.
 The increase in trees throughout the Great Plains during the past century due to fire suppression and tree planting facilitated the western range expansion of the blue jay as well as range expansions of many other species of birds.
 From 1966 to 2015, the Blue Jay experienced a population decline along the Atlantic coast, but a greater than 1.5% annual population increase throughout the northern part of its range, including Labrador, Nova Scotia, southern Quebec, and southern Manitoba.

-The northernmost subspecies C. c. bromia is migratory, subject to necessity.
+The northernmost subspecies C. c. bromia is, subject to necessity, migratory.
 It may withdraw several hundred kilometers south in the northernmost parts of its range.
 Thousands of blue jays have been observed to migrate in flocks along the Great Lakes and Atlantic coasts.
 It migrates during the daytime, in loose flocks of 5 to 250 birds.
 Much about their migratory behavior remains a mystery.
 Some are present throughout winter in all parts of their range.
 Young jays may be more likely to migrate than adults, but many adults also migrate.
 Some individual jays migrate south one year, stay north the next winter, and then migrate south again the next year.
 To date, no one has concretely worked out why they migrate when they do.
 Likely, it is related to weather conditions and how abundant the winter food sources are, which can determine whether other northern birds will move south.

 The blue jay occupies a variety of habitats within its large range, from the pine woods of Florida to the spruce-fir forests of northern Ontario.
 It is less abundant in denser forests, preferring mixed woodlands with oaks and beeches.
-It has expertly adapted to human activity, occurring in parks and residential areas, and can adapt to wholesale deforestation with relative ease if human activity creates other means for the jays to get by.
+It has adapted to human activity very well, occurring in parks and residential areas, and can adapt to wholesale deforestation with relative ease if human activity creates other means for the jays to get by.